 The state members to UN ignored the relevance of accessibility to details of the law when they agreed to put in place national laws in line with Single Convention 1961, and subsequently ignored the need to ensure the integrity of legal procedures under rule of law.
-With the process made almost irrelevant, it ensured restricted or nil chances for social participation to facilitate the integrity of legal procedures in upholding the law.
+With the process made almost irrelevant, it ensured restricted or nil chances for social participation to

 Most countries made the implementation of drug laws a concern of law and order and judiciary, the emphasis on health or concept of drug use as a disease gained footing only after vulnerability to HIV among injecting drug users was detected and the scope for spread into general population was accessed.

 India was given specific time period (25 years) to get beyond its cultural sanctioned use that existed for centuries and to ensure scope for new laws to overwrite socio-cultural norms with regard to use of cannabis or opium; aware of the dicey situation the Indian government did nothing about it till the grace period was up.

 India put in place Narcotic Drugs and Psychotropics Substances Act, 1985 to address the drug problem; with no participatory involvement of the people a draconian law capable of even ensuring death penalty was made a reality (4).
 Subsequently, due to concerns about HIV spread, some aspects of harm minimization strategies was implemented in select parts of India, especially in those pockets where injecting drug use was significant (11), but emphasis on decriminalization or legalization of cannabis was never on the table for discussion.